rk280392/nginx-reverse-proxy/README.md

 ## Context

 Deploy two web applications running on docker containers inside an EC2 Instance.
 Map web applications to respective domain names.
-Make sure they are accessible on secure HTTPS connection only.
+Add letsencrypt SSL certificates so that sites are accessible on HTTPS.

 ## Diagram